 7 night, 6 day fishing package

-Fly to Belize City, arriving by 4:30 PM, connect to San Pedro on local flight (included in trip price), transfer to the lodge by boat.
+Fly to Belize City, arriving any time before 4:30 PM, connect to San Pedro on local flight (included in trip price), transfer to the lodge by boat.
 Settle into your home for the week, take a swim and enjoy a cocktail before dinner.
 Dinner is served at 6:45 PM each evening.

 If you don’t want to fish, the staff will arrange a number of activities and excursions, including snorkeling, diving and daytrips to the mainland.
 Lunch is served at the lodge from 12 noon to 1:00 PM daily.
 Hors d’ oeuvres are served at the bar from 3:00 PM to 5:00 PM, followed by a relaxed buffet dinner at 6:45.

 After dinner, you can relax, swim in the pool, walk on the beach or enjoy the bar, which is kept open by the resident staff until the last guest retires.